-Following further discussions on governance and as reflected in the action point below for 2022/23, a full review of the FRA governance arrangements will be undertaken by the Local Government Association (LGA).
+Following further discussions on governance and as reflected in the action point below for 2022/23, a full review of the FRA governance arrangements was undertaken by the Local Government Association (LGA).

-As noted above, Members portfolio areas were introduced during 2021/22.
+As noted above, Members portfolio areas were introduced during 2022/23.

-FRA Meetings during 2021/22
+FRA Meetings during 2022/23

-During 2021/22 and the Covid pandemic, the Authority met both hybrid and virtually.
+During 2022/23, post the Covid pandemic, there are no governance issues to raise in this AGS.
 The dates of the meetings are available on the Authority's website via the link below: